-Our newest iron wire has traces of Carbon (0.18%) and Manganese (0.69%), and is unplated with a quite dull grey appearance.
+Our newest US-made iron wire has traces of Carbon (0.18%) and Manganese (0.69%), and is unplated with a quite dull grey appearance.

 The Soft Iron wire drawn by Malcolm Rose in England is also unplated, and has been used for a long time for tonal reasons by many of the higher quality makers for tonal reasons.
 It is made in several grades: The “A” is used for harpsichords, “B” for early pianos, “C” is harder drawn for pianos up to 1830, and “D” for pianos later than that.
 The wire has a smooth, polished silver appearance that is difficult to visually distinguish from Steel when on an instrument, although it is inclined to rust quickly in dusty, humid or corrosive surroundings.
-It is obviously softer and easier to bend than Steel.
+It is noticeably softer and easier to bend than Steel.

 This iron wire is so-named because of its phosphorus content with next to no carbon, based on chemical analysis of surviving strings on original instruments.
-P-wire has been thoroughly researched, developed and tested over the past decade by Stephen Birkett at Canada’s University of Waterloo, and is about to enter commercial production.
-It is drawn in the proportional Nuremburg sizes and it has been reported to have the added advantage of natural corrosion resistance.
+P-wire has been thoroughly researched, developed and tested over the past decade by Stephen Birkett at Canada’s University of Waterloo, and is now being produced in commercial quantities.
+It is drawn in the proportional Nuremburg sizes and later batches have been reported to have the added advantage of natural corrosion resistance.

-So named because of the color due to its high Copper content, Red Brass was pioneered by the US maker Willard Martin in the early 1980s.
+So named because of its distinctive color due to its high Copper content, Red Brass was pioneered by the US maker Willard Martin in the early 1980s.
 With its strong fundamental, it soon became regarded as a better tonal choice for the extreme bass than either Phosphor Bronze or Yellow Brass.
 The wire is typically 90% Copper and 10% Zinc, although 85% and 95% alloys have also been used.
 With a bright coppery appearance, Red Brass wire is notably soft and easily kinked or bent.